robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

 ### Check Instance Security Assessment and Logs

 Following security design best practices you already setup your instances to send certain logs to CloudWatch.
 You’ve also setup a CloudWatch event rule that runs an [AWS Inspector](https://aws.amazon.com/inspector/) scan when GuardDuty detects a particular attack.
 Let’s look at Inspector findings to see if the SSH configuration adheres to best practices to determine what the risk is for the brute force attack.
+We will then examine CloudWatch logs.

 1. Go to [Amazon Inspector](https://us-west-2.console.aws.amazon.com/inspector/home?region=us-west-2) in the Amazon Console.
 2. Click **Findings** on the left navigation.